MeetPatel-tiger/Congressional-App-Challange/README.md

 - Enable reminder or schedule features
 - Include multilingual support to reach a wider audience
 - Collaborate with other students and educators to improve content
 - Looking to add contributions tab where more people can make this website better.
+- Add AI which makes questions for students to practice

 ## 🤝 How You Can Help
 If you're a student, teacher, or mentor who wants to contribute ideas, corrections, or resources, feel free to open an issue or contact me directly.
 Contributions are welcome!